-But, even if you live in a state that requires auto liability insurance, and are in full compliance with the law, you can find yourself in financial trouble if you get in an accident.
+Unfortunately, even if you live in a state that requires auto liability insurance, and you are in full compliance with the law, you can find yourself in financial trouble if you get in an accident.
 Why?
 Because even states with compulsory insurance have issues with uninsured motorists, and if you get in an accident with an uninsured (or underinsured) driver, you could find yourself on the hook for repairs, damages, and more.

 What Is Uninsured Motorist Coverage?

-- Uninsured Motorist Property Damage Coverage covers damage to your property in the event that you or your belongings are involved in an accident with an uninsured driver.
+- Uninsured motorist property damage coverage covers damage to your property in the event that you or your belongings are involved in an accident with an uninsured driver.
 UMPD would cover repairs to your car and anything you had in your car at the time of an accident, but would also cover damage to your property—for example, repairs to your landscaping should a car jump the curb and tear up your lawn or fence.
 DMV.org notes that uninsured property damage coverage isn’t required or even available in every state.

 Do I Need Uninsured Motorist Coverage?

 If you live in a state that requires uninsured motorist coverage, obviously it’s in your best interests to comply with the law.
 Currently, some form of UM coverage (or financial responsibility) is required in 20 states — Connecticut, Illinois, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Virginia, West Virginia, Wisconsin — and the District of Columbia.
 Eleven states also require underinsured motorist coverage.
 States set different minimum liability limits, as well.